The Suzuki Method- the only teaching method which has a philosophy

 - Repertoire: same standard everywhere

-Process of first year learning the cello:
+The process of the first year learning the cello:

 - The cello lessons start with the parent taking cello lessons for at least 6 weeks before the child can start (the parent does not need to continue with the lessons after the 6 week period.)